kottster/kottster/docs/what-is-kottster.md

   Connect your database and get instant admin pages.
 Kottster automatically creates table views with edit, create, and delete functions.
 It even detects relationships between tables and makes it easy to work with connected data.
 You can also build fully custom pages with your own logic and UI.

+- **Dashboards**

+  Create dashboards to monitor and visualize your data.
+Use charts, statistics, and custom components to get insights at a glance.

 - **Internal Tools**

   Build custom tools for your team.
-Use the visual editor to create exactly what you need, or start with ready-made templates.
+Use the visual builder to create exactly what you need, or start with ready-made templates.
 Perfect for content management, user admin, or any data entry tasks.

-- **Dashboards**

-  Create dashboards to monitor and manage your data.
-Combine auto-generated table pages with custom pages to build exactly what your business needs.

 ## Developer experience